twbs/blog/src/content/posts/2023/bootstrap-5-3-0-alpha2.md

 While not an exhaustive list, here's some of the stuff we're going to be working on before calling this release stable.
 You can track these and more in the [v5.3.0-stable project on GitHub](https://github.com/orgs/twbs/projects/18).

 - Add new functionality to utilities with mixins and functions.
-- Some components need another pass at enabling full color mode responsiveness. _Bear in mind, some components like buttons won't get full color mode adaptivity until v6._
+- Some components need another pass at enabling full-color mode responsiveness. _Bear in mind, some components like buttons won't get full-color mode adaptivity until v6._
 - Labels in disabled floating forms have incorrect rendering.
 - Docs need to be updated for modifying theme colors across color modes.
 - Examples need another pass for dark mode support, new screenshots, and more.